CSC207-UofT/course-project-gitgarden/phase2/specification.md

 The controller (ServiceController) takes in the inputs of the UI and does one of two things:
 - Accept the input
+    * Makes the correct variable for the use case classes to use